 The pests and fungal diseases usually stay away from Borage, making this plant a wonderful plant to have around.
 The only issue you might encounter while growing a Borage would be powdery mildew, but this disease occurs if you grow your plant in improper conditions.
 To avoid this, it is best to make sure your Borage experiences great air circulation and a suitable watering routine.

-- Easy to Grow -- Instructions included on each packet with additional growing tips, harvest instructions, recipes, etc. in the “How To” section of our website.
-Plus we are available to answer your questions as well.
+- Easy to grow - Instructions included on each packet.
+Plus, we are available to answer all your questions.
 If these seeds don’t germinate, we will happily make it right for you.

 Planting Borage